dronekit/dronekit-android/doc/pebble_app.rst

             break;

-Obviously we would also want to change the Pebble watchapp to say "Loiter" next to the middle button.
+Obviously we would also want to change the Pebble watchapp to say ``Loiter`` next to the middle button.

 Sending Mode and Telemetry